top of page

 LIFESTYLE PLAN LIQUIDATION INFORMATION

-All Lifestyle Plans under the jurisdiction of RMI have now ended and have also reached the end of their run-out period.
-As a result, all Lifestyle Plans have now entered the Liquidation phase.
-Each Lifestyle Plan under RMI’s authority will be issued a liquidation notice of some type.
-Depending on the claims experience of a plan, the stop loss determination of a plan, and the amount of funds remaining in the Plan’s bank account, each Lifestyle Plan will be issued one of the following types of liquidation notice:
+All Medova Lifestyle Plans that were under the jurisdiction of RMI were issued a liquidation notice of some type.
+Depending on the claims experience of a plan, the stop loss determination of a plan, and the amount of funds remaining in the Plan’s bank account, each Lifestyle Plan was issued one of the following types of liquidation notice:

-Plans which have no unpaid medical claims or other plan expenses, and a positive bank account balance will be issued a Reimbursement Liquidation notice.
-This liquidation notice will inform the Plan Sponsor of the amount remaining in the Plan’s bank account that is eligible to be reimbursed to the Plan Sponsor.
-Verdegard will send this information to the Plan Sponsor via e-mail to allow the Plan Sponsor to elect whether it will receive its reimbursement via check or ACH wire transfer.
-If the Plan Sponsor does not respond to this email from Verdegard, Verdegard will issue a check to the Plan Sponsor.
-The Plan Sponsor will have 90 days from the date of issuance to cash the check.
+Plans which have no unpaid medical claims or other plan expenses and a positive bank account balance were issued a Reimbursement Liquidation notice.
+This liquidation notice informed the Employer Plan Sponsor of the amount remaining in the Plan’s bank account that was eligible to be reimbursed to the Employer Plan Sponsor.
+Employer Plan Sponsors have 90 days from the date of issuance to cash the check.
 Checks not cashed after 90 days will be voided.
-Plan Sponsors are encouraged to cash their reimbursement checks as soon as possible after receipt.
-Once the reimbursement funds have been issued to the Plan Sponsor, the Plan’s bank account will be closed.

 Verdegard - Lifestyle